Play to Generalize: Learning to Reason Through Game Play: Introduction

+Recent work has shown that post-training with Reinforcement Learning (RL) can unlock reasoning behaviors from their base models~\citep{deepseekai2025,openai2024o1}.
+These RL-trained models can ``think before they speak'', generating internal chain-of-thought traces before outputting a final answer.
+More importantly, growing evidence suggests that RL often generalizes more robustly to out-of-distribution samples than supervised fine-tuning (SFT).
+For example, models trained with RL on mathematics transfer their reasoning skills to physics~\citep{meng2025mm}, and navigation agents adapt to novel environments beyond their training domains~\citep{chu2025sft}.
+Motivated by these findings, we ask: \textit{since games already serve as a natural medium through which humans acquire reasoning strategies, can post-training multimodal LLMs on gameplay similarly enhances their ability to reason across diverse tasks?}

-As illustrated in Fig.~\ref{fig:teaser}, we show that post-training a 7B-parameter multimodal model, Qwen2.5-VL-7B~\cite{bai2023qwenvlversatilevisionlanguagemodel}, to play simple arcade-style games like Snake~\cite{snake_bench_2025} (1) generalizes to nail \textit{out-of-distribution} unseen Atari games (Sec.~\ref{sec:game_generalization}), and (2) obtains enhanced \textit{out-of-domain} capabilities on multimodal math benchmarks, \textit{e.g.}, MathVista~\cite{lu2024mathvistaevaluatingmathematicalreasoning}, and multi-discipline question answering, \textit{e.g.}, MMMU~\cite{yue2024mmmu}.
-Despite never seeing any worked solutions, equations, or diagrams during RL, our model outperforms not only large-scale industrial systems like GPT-4o~\cite{hurst2024gpt}, but also specialist models post-trained on in-domain datasets for reasoning (Tabs.~\ref{tab:math_generalization} and \ref{tab:reason_generalization}).
-Moreover, our model obtains improvements on multimodal reasoning benchmarks without sacrificing its general visual capabilities, a challenge for domain specialist models (Tab.~\ref{tab:vision_generalization}).
-Interestingly, recent works challenge the necessity of ground-truth labels of in-domain questions for RL~\cite{zhao2025learning,shao2025spurious}, while our approach suggests that in-domain questions themselves may not be required.
+The results are striking (Fig.~\ref{fig:teaser}).
+We show that post-training a 7B-parameter multimodal LLM, Qwen2.5-VL-7B~\citep{Qwen2.5-VL}, to play simple arcade-style games like Snake~\citep{snake_bench_2025} yields two surprising outcomes: (1) the model generalizes to previously unseen games (Sec.~\ref{sec:game_generalization}); and (2) it exhibits strong reasoning abilities on multimodal math benchmarks like MathVista~\citep{lu2024mathvistaevaluatingmathematicalreasoning}, and multi-domain QA like MMMU~\citep{yue2024mmmu}.
+Despite never observing worked solutions, equations, or diagrams during RL post-training, the model achieves competitive results not only against large-scale industrial systems like GPT-4o~\citep{hurst2024gpt}, but also against specialist models post-trained on math datasets (Tabs.~\ref{tab:math_generalization} and \ref{tab:reason_generalization}).
+Furthermore, it improves on reasoning benchmarks without degrading general visual understanding, a common limitation of domain-specialist training (Tab.~\ref{tab:vision_generalization}).
+Overall, gameplay emerges as an effective surrogate task for incentivizing reasoning in multimodal LLMs.